PP Woven Bags & Raffia Recycling Line

 Shredding

-Low-speed, high-torque size reduction to open woven structures and stabilize downstream cutting.
+Low-speed, high-torque reduction opens woven structure and stabilizes the downstream cut.

 Wet Granulation

-Water-assisted cutting to a defined flake size range for improved washing and rinsing efficiency.
+Water-assisted cutting creates a defined flake size range and starts the wash process early.

 Friction Washing

-High-shear scrubbing to remove sand/dust, loosened ink, and attached fibers from PP flakes.
+High-shear scrubbing removes sand, dust, loosened ink, and attached fibers from the flake surface.

 Rinsing & Separation

-Rinse and density-based separation to reduce heavy carryover and improve PP purity.
+Rinse and density-based separation improve PP purity while removing remaining heavy contamination.

 Dewatering & Drying